Position: Towards Responsible Evaluation for Text-to-Speech: Level Three: Ensuring Governance, Fairness, and Security in TTS Evaluation

-\section{Level Three: Ensuring Ethical and Risk Oversight in TTS Evaluation}
+\section{Level Three: Ensuring Governance, Fairness, and Security in TTS Evaluation}

-The third and most advanced level of Responsible Evaluation centers on the ethical and societal implications of TTS technology.
-While technical fidelity and scientific fairness form the foundation of sound evaluation, they are not sufficient to ensure TTS systems align with the public interest or broader goals of responsible AI.
-As TTS technology becomes increasingly realistic and pervasive, concerns arise, such as deepfakes, bias amplification, and privacy violations.
-These risks underscore the need to move beyond narrow technical performance and incorporate responsible AI principles, explicitly encompassing risk mitigation, fairness, transparency, accountability, and societal impact.
-Current evaluation practices often overlook these aspects.
-As a result, many TTS models are developed and deployed without adequate scrutiny of potential ethical and social consequences.
+The third and also the broadest level of Responsible Evaluation centers on the ethical and societal implications of TTS technology.
+While technical fidelity and scientific comparability form the foundation of sound evaluation, they are insufficient for assessing TTS technology as a sociotechnical system~\cite{sociotechnical} whose data, models, and outputs can affect identity, consent, representation, and security in real-world human--computer interaction.
+As TTS systems grow more realistic and accessible, concerns related to governance~\cite{sharma2026voicevoiceownershipidentity}, fairness~\cite{notrepresentationme}, and security~\cite{asvspoof5} have drawn growing attention.
+These concerns underscore the urgent need to move beyond purely technical performance indicators and explicitly incorporate ethical and societal implications into TTS evaluation.
+Current evaluation practices often overlook these dimensions, leaving the broader consequences of TTS development and deployment insufficiently scrutinized.